thecdil/campus_source/_histories/agriculturebiotechnologybuildingandlaboratory.md

 ### Physical Description
 The 48,000-square-foot, 3.5-story building is a Contemporary design emphasizing rectilinear forms with Neo Deco-inspired elements.
 It is composed of steel-reinforced concrete, red-pressed brick, glass, and metal paneling, and features contrasting green tile—a material unique on campus.
 The east elevation showcases a central projection highlighted by horizontal fenestration bands, vertically divided by twin buttresses and clad in green tile.
 Dual-paned, metal-framed windows and standard ADA-compliant glass-inset metal doors appear throughout.[4]

  The north and west facades are marked by unornamented bands of sash windows with flush-light transoms, while the south elevation connects to the Agricultural Sciences Building.
-Red brick imparts a sense of collegiate continuity, while the green tile and varied projections anchor the structure firmly in 21st-century design.[5]
+Red brick imparts a sense of collegiate continuity, while the green tile and varied projections anchor the structure firmly in 21st-century design.
+[5]

 ### Notes
-[1]:  Nathan J. Moody, “National Register of Historic Places—Registration Form: The University of Idaho Historic District,” initial submission to Idaho SHPO, unpublished, University of Idaho, Moscow, Idaho, May 7, 2025, 64.
+[^1]:  Nathan J. Moody, “National Register of Historic Places—Registration Form: The University of Idaho Historic District,” initial submission to Idaho SHPO, unpublished, University of Idaho, Moscow, Idaho, May 7, 2025, 64.
-[2] Kathy Hedburg, “Biotech Building Called Key to Ag’s Future,” Lewiston Tribune, October 24, 1998.
+[^2] Kathy Hedburg, “Biotech Building Called Key to Ag’s Future,” Lewiston Tribune, October 24, 1998.
-[3]: Moody, “National Register of Historic Places—Registration Form,” 64.
+[^3]: Moody, “National Register of Historic Places—Registration Form,” 64.
-[4]: Ibid, 63.
+[^4]: Ibid, 63.
+[^5]: Ibid.